mindspore-lab/mindone/examples/movie_gen/docs/report.md

 1. nearest-neighbour interpolation along the temporal dimension
 2. conv1d: kernel size 3, stride 1, symmetric replicate padding, and `centric` initialization.

-To achieve 8x temporal compression, we apply 3 temporal upsampling layers, each after the spatial upsampling layer of the last 3 levels.
+To achieve 8x temporal compression, we apply 3 temporal upsampling layers, each placed after the spatial upsampling layer of the last 3 levels.